HazelnutParadise/insyra/Docs/lp.md

 > [!NOTE]
 > - This package will automatically install GLPK on your system if it is not already installed.
 > - If you use Linux, you must have C Compiler(make) installed.
-> - If you use MacOS, you must have XCode installed.
+> - If you use MacOS, you must have Xcode installed.

 ## Installation